nghiattran/ngnet/README.md

 # NgNet

-NgNet is a object detector based on [KittiBox](https://github.com/MarvinTeichmann/KittiBox).
+NgNet is a car detector based on [KittiBox](https://github.com/MarvinTeichmann/KittiBox).

 ## Comparision